SEA-PHAGES/pdm_utils/dev_guide/source/reboot_db.rst

 Polish the database
 -------------------

 After all checks pass, proceed with polishing the database by running phamerate and find_domains pipelines, increment the version.
-Rename the rebooted database to 'Actinobacteriophage' if needed, and push to server.
+Rename the rebooted database to 'Actino_Draft' if needed, and push to server.
 Copy to 'Actino_Draft' database and convert to the current downgrade schema version.